 Aaron R. Hand

 Before entering legal practice, Aaron worked as a network engineer and computer consultant.
-He earned his bachelor of science, cum laude, in Chemical Engineering, with an emphasis in Environmental Engineering, from UCLA.
-In addition to his coursework, he worked as a research assistant in the department’s aerosol and nanotechnology laboratory.
+He earned his Bachelor of Science, cum laude, in Chemical Engineering, with an emphasis in Environmental Engineering, from UCLA.
+In addition to his coursework, he worked as a research assistant in the department’s aerosol and nanotechnology laboratory and was a designer for the Daily Bruin.

 Awards & Recognition